Azure/azure-sdk-for-python/sdk/ai/azure-ai-inference/README.md

 * [Python 3.8](https://www.python.org/) or later installed, including [pip](https://pip.pypa.io/en/stable/).
 * An [Azure subscription](https://azure.microsoft.com/free).
 * An [AI Model from the catalog](https://ai.azure.com/explore/models) deployed through Azure AI Studio.
 * To construct the client library, you will need to pass in the endpoint URL.
-The endpoint URL has the form `https://your-deployment-name.your-azure-region.inference.ai.azure.com`, where `your-deployment-name` is your unique model deployment name and `your-azure-region` is the Azure region where the model is deployed (e.g. `eastus2`).
+The endpoint URL has the form `https://your-host-name.your-azure-region.inference.ai.azure.com`, where `your-host-name` is your unique model deployment host name and `your-azure-region` is the Azure region where the model is deployed (e.g. `eastus2`).
 * Depending on your model deployment and authentication preference, you either need a key to authenticate against the service, or Entra ID credentials.
 The key is a 32-character string.

 ### Install the package